HR Insights: Employee Experience vs. Employee Engagement

 Definition and importance of employee engagement

 Employee engagement refers to the commitment and level of enthusiasm employees have towards their work and the organization.
+There are many different employee engagement survey questions you can ask your team to gauge their level of interest.
 Engaged employees are usually motivated, dedicated, and willing to contribute to the organization’s success.
 When employees are engaged, they will go the extra mile to achieve the company’s goals.

 Employee engagement is important because: